Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Conclusions

 \section{Conclusions}

-In this work, we investigate the sensitivity of space-based gravitational-wave detectors to the stochastic ultralight dark matter field and illustrate with the model in which the test masses are coupled with the gradient of scalar ULDM field.
-We find that the sensitivity is only mildly affected by the stochastic effect.
-This differs from the searches concerning direct coupling with the field itself, where the stochastic effect reduces the sensitivity significantly.
-Future missions, such as LISA and Taiji, are projected to improve the current best limit from MICROSCOPE, up to a factor of two around the most sensitive mass range $\sim 10^{-17}~$eV with a one-year observation.
-Since the sensitivity is inversely proportional to the square root of observation time, tighter constraints are probable, considering the potentially longer lifetimes of missions.
-We also find that GW experiments are sensitive to the composition-independent effect of ULDM, making them complementary to the composition-dependent experiments like EP tests.
+In this work, we investigate the sensitivity of space-based gravitational-wave detectors to the stochastic ultralight dark matter field and illustrate with the model in which test masses are coupled with the gradient of scalar ULDM field.
+We find that, even after accounting for the stochastic effect, future missions such as LISA and Taiji are projected to improve the current best limit from MICROSCOPE, up to a factor of 1.7 with a one-year observation and a factor of 3 with a four-year observation around the most sensitive mass range $\sim 10^{-17}~$eV.
+Additionally, GW experiments will probe a different direction in parameter space compared to equivalence principle tests, making them complementary.

-We further explore the sensitivity of two-detector network by applying the general correlation likelihood to ULDM detection.
-We introduce the overlap reduction function for ULDM, which measures the correlation of ULDM signals between detectors.
-We analytically derive the sensitivity of the network in two typical configurations and find that the well-separated configuration, where the distance between two detectors exceeds the coherence length of ULDM, outperforms the co-located and co-aligned setup in ULDM detection.
-In the well-separated configuration, detectors probe independent patches of the ULDM field, reducing the probability that all patches have negligible amplitudes and increasing the chance of detecting a signal.
-Our findings provide new insights for potential joint observations involving space-based detectors like LISA and Taiji.
+Given the potential of joint observations, we further explore the sensitivity of a detector network by applying the general correlation likelihood to ULDM detection.
+We introduce the overlap reduction function for ULDM and discuss how its behavior is influenced by the separation and relative orientation between detectors.
+We find that the overlap reduction function almost vanishes when the sensitive axes of detectors are orthogonal.
+We analytically derive the sensitivity of the network in typical configurations and investigate the optimal configuration for ULDM detection.
+We find that the non-correlated configuration, where two detectors observe independent ULDM signals, outperforms the correlated setup (co-located and co-aligned).
+In the non-correlated configuration, detectors probe independent patches of the ULDM field, reducing the probability that all patches have negligible amplitudes and increasing the chance of detecting a signal.
+Our findings provide new insights for potential joint observations involving space-based detectors like LISA and Taiji, as well as other ULDM detection networks operating in the coherence limit.